xwiki-contrib/ai-llm/docker/README.md

 -	One for the XWiki image
 -	One for the database image to which XWiki connects to
--       (Optionally) Ollama for inference.
+-  	Ollama for inference.
+(Optional)

 ### Using `docker run`